-Furthermore.
-Getech secured its largestever critical minerals contract, a \$900,000 data and software deal with a multi-mineral global mining company.
+Furthermore, Getech secured its largestever critical minerals contract, a \$900,000 data and software deal with a multi-mineral global mining company.
 Getech has also expanded its copper solutions into iron oxide-copper-gold and epithermal gold deposits.
-Getech delivered data and analytics to Helium One - a native helium explorer - and advanced R&D work on solutions to predict the location of lithium solutions to market in 2023.
+Getech delivered data and analytics to Helium One - a native helium explorer - and advanced R&D work on solutions to predict the location of lithium and natural ("white") hydrogen resources.
+Getech anticipates bringing these new solutions to market in 2023.